simurgh9/simurgh9.github.io/raw/excerpt.md

 ## Geometry
 Noli turbare circulos meos!

-> Archimedes
+― Archimedes

 ## Justice and Mercy
 Heaven goes by favor.
 If it went by merit, you would stay out and your dog would go in.

-> Mark Twain
+― Mark Twain

 ## Logic
 Contrariwise,' continued Tweedledee, 'if it was so, it might be; and if it were so, it would be; but as it isn't, it ain't.
 That's logic.

-> Lewis Carroll, _Alice's Adventures in Wonderland/Through the
+_Alice's Adventures in Wonderland/Through the Looking-Glass_.

-> Looking-Glass_.
+― Lewis Carroll

 ## The Appointment in Samarra
 SHEPPEY.
 Look 'ere, you ain't come 'ere on my account?